 - The first coin in a new $5 fine silver and niobium series celebrating Flowers in Canada, featuring the Tulip by artist Bert Liverance;

-- A new $20 fine silver coin from the popular Crystal Dew Drops series, featuring a coloured Red Trillium by artist Margaret Best;
+- A new $20 fine silver coin from the popular Crystal Dew Drops series, featuring a colored Red Trillium by artist Margaret Best;

-- A vibrant new Maple Leaf Forever fine silver coin by artist Pierre Leduc, depicting translucently enamelled maple leaves in red and green shining out from a background in four contrasting finishes;
+- A vibrant new Maple Leaf Forever fine silver coin by artist Pierre Leduc, depicting translucently enameled maple leaves in red and green shining out from a background in four contrasting finishes;

-- The Maple Leaf Impression $20 fine silver coin featuring Canada’s national symbol in bright green colour by Mint Engraver Jose Osio;
+- The Maple Leaf Impression $20 fine silver coin featuring Canada’s national symbol in bright green color by Mint Engraver Jose Osio;

 - The Majestic Moose in a 99.999% pure gold coin designed by artist Claudio D’Angelo; and

-- The Red-Spotted Purple from the $20 fine silver Butterflies of Canada, capturing the work of artist Celia Godkin in vivid colour.
+- The Red-Spotted Purple from the $20 fine silver Butterflies of Canada, capturing the work of artist Celia Godkin in vivid color.